Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g1000/README.md

 # Documentation for the Working Title G1000

 This is a mod for the G1000 in the the new Microsoft Flight Simulator.
 The stock instrument has a number of deficiencies, and this is an attempt to fix some of them.
-Currently, the two main features are:
+Currently, the three main features are:

 * adding software control of brightness, for those planes that lack dedicated avionics brightness knobs
 * adding an accurate menu item for turning synthetic vision on and off
+* adding an accurate menu item for toggling altimeter between IN and HPA

 ## Brightness control